Increasing Cloud Security with CIEM

 In this article, we share everything you need to know about cloud security with Cloud Infrastructure Entitlements Management (CIEM).
 To make our text more understandable, we divided the content by topics.
 These are:

 - History of Cloud Computing

 - What Are The Main Challenges of The Companies that Adopt this Service?

 In the 1950s, computers were very expensive and companies had access to few machines.
 For this reason, in the following decade, cloud computing began to be discussed by experts.

-The first person to suggest shared use of computers was American computer scientist John McCarthy, who named this concept Utility Computing.
+The first person to suggest the shared use of computers was American computer scientist John McCarthy, who named this concept Utility Computing.

 In the following years, Joseph Carl Robnett Licklider studied different ways to use the computer and the Network of Advanced Research Project Agencies (Arpanet), which he helped develop, enabling two or more computers to share data, even in different locations, according to the principles of accessibility and availability.